Mainflux IoT platform is comprised of the following services:

 things and channels) in CRUD fashion, and define access control policies by

-any 3rd party service that uses the platform for message exchange with other
+platform for message exchange with other "things".

 Channel represents a communication channel.
 It serves as message topic that